-In 2017, the Company capitalized MKD 36 thousand (2016: MKD 87 thousand) expenditures related to obtaining complete documentation for base stations and MKD 8,040 thousand (2016: MKD 19,658 thousand) expenditures related to obtaining complete documentation for fixed line infrastructure in accordance to applicable laws in Republic of Macedonia (see note 2.6).
+In 2018, the Company capitalized MKD 3,650 thousand (2017: MKD 36 thousand) expenditures related to obtaining complete documentation for base stations and MKD 4,428 thousand (2017: MKD 8,040 thousand) expenditures related to obtaining complete documentation for fixed line infrastructure in accordance to applicable laws in Republic of North Macedonia (see note 2.6).

-The reviews of the useful lives and residual values of property, plant and equipment during 2017 affected the lives of a several types of assets, mainly base stations, optical cables, other transitions systems and IT equipment.
+The reviews of the useful lives and residual values of property, plant and equipment during 2018 affected the lives of a several types of assets, mainly transmitions systems, exchanges, base stations, IT equipment and other technical equipment.
 The change of the useful life on the affected assets was made due to technological changes and business plans of the Company (see note 4.1).
 The reviews resulted in the following change in the original trend of depreciation in the current and future years.